drewsamsen/supacards-api/API_DOCUMENTATION.md

 - `201 Created`: Resource created successfully
 - `204 No Content`: Request succeeded, no content returned (used for deletions)
 - `400 Bad Request`: Invalid request parameters
+- `401 Unauthorized`: Authentication required or failed
+- `403 Forbidden`: Authenticated but not authorized to access the resource
 - `404 Not Found`: Resource not found
 - `500 Internal Server Error`: Server-side error